while-true-do/ansible-role-repo-epel/README.md

 [![Build Status](https://travis-ci.org/while-true-do/ansible-role-repo-epel.svg?branch=master)](https://travis-ci.org/while-true-do/ansible-role-repo-epel)

 # Ansible Role: Repo-EPEL
-| A role that installes yum repository for Extra Packages for Enterprise Linux (EPEL).
+| A role that installs yum repository for Extra Packages for Enterprise Linux (EPEL).

 - If wtd_repo_epel_enabled is set to false it will remove rpm package and its repository files.